 You have a net profit margin of 10% and monthly revenue of $100,000.
 That means you are only earning $10,000 per month.
 Compare that to a scenario where you have a 30% profit margin and monthly revenue of $50,000.

 Your business may look smaller, but essentially bring you more money.
 You might find that it also requires less of your time and fewer other expenses to run a $50,000 business than a $100,000 business.

 Lastly, if you only track revenue, you can fall into the trap of discounting.
-Cutting price will inevitably boost sales, but once customers are hooked on discounts, you can’t go back.
+Cutting prices will inevitably boost sales, but once customers are hooked on discounts, you can’t go back.
 If that’s the case, your brand is only as competitive as the next price cut.

-Scratch the surface and go a little deeper into profit, you may find valuable insights to make important decisions about product, operation and marketing.
+Scratch the surface and go a little deeper into profit, you may find valuable insights to make important decisions about product, operation, and marketing.

 Knowing your exact profit margin especially comes in handy when you need to scale.
 Would you decide to double the ad spend, knowing your margin is 30%?
-In this world of modern ecommerce, opportunity waits for no one, and it’s up to you to ride the upcoming wave or miss it all.
+In this world of modern eCommerce, opportunity waits for no one, and it’s up to you to ride the upcoming wave or miss it all.

 It is easier said than done, though.
 Most analytical tools out there focus on revenue, even Shopify itself.
 The problem with profitability calculation is that the numbers aren’t stable.

 Take COGS from AliExpress, for example.
 If you’ve been dropshipping for a while, you must be familiar with seeing COGS fluctuate monthly.